 Rabies is still a problem in central Texas.
 Please make sure your pets are vaccinated against this terrible disease.

-Rabies is currently at epidemic levels in central Texas.
+Rabies is a deadly virus with elevated levels in central Texas.
 Please make sure your pets are vaccinated against this terrible disease.

 This is the main section that was updated in the latest revision of Order 171

 3.2 VACCINATIONS: The owner of a dog or cat shall have the animal vaccinated against rabies after the age of three (3) months and before the age of four (4) months.
 All animals must receive a second rabies vaccination within one (1) year of receiving their first vaccination, regardless of the type of vaccine used or the age at which the animal was initially vaccinated.
 After the second rabies vaccination, the dog or cat must be vaccinated against rabies at least every three (3) years thereafter and in accordance with state rules.
 Any person moving into the County from a location outside of the County shall comply with this Section within ten (10) days after having moved into the County.

 - Authority and Intent

 - Reporting Bites from Animals Susceptible to Rabies

 - Ownership of Dangerous Dogs